lezeSoftware/RalSWiek_Release/README.md

 # RalSWiek Preview Repository
 > Release repo for the RalSWiek project

-> Current version: pre 0.1
+> Current version: pre 0.1.1
 ---
 The RalSWiek project is a roleplay game based on the XNA framework.
-The user takes control over a little human who has to pass his way over some islands.
+The user takes control over a little man who has to pass his way over some islands.
 On this islands there are some strange people living.
 There is an always drunk wizard and a sometimes struggeling teacher.
 The wizard holds a quest for you.
+You have to start his quest.
+Otherwise you can't leave the first island.
+The second island has a automatic end.
+You have to reach the third small island and have to walk to the right upper side.

 #### Implemented Functions
 - Inventory overlay with movable item frame